Dehiwala-Mount Lavinia: Government and law enforcement

-Dehiwala-Mount Lavinia is a suburb of Colombo Metropolitan Area, with a Municipal Council form of government.
-Dehiwala-Mount Lavinia's mayor and the council members are elected through local government elections held once in five years.
-The city government provides sewer, road management and waste management services, water, electricity and telephone utility services the council liaises with the road development authority, water supply and drainage board, the Ceylon electricity board and telephone service providers.
+Dehiwala-Mount Lavinia is a suburb of the Colombo Metropolitan Area, with a Municipal Council form of government.
+Dehiwala-Mount Lavinia's mayor and the council members are elected through local government elections held once every five years.
+The city government provides sewer, road management and waste management services, water, electricity and telephone utility services.
+The council liaises with the road development authority, water supply and drainage board, the Ceylon electricity board and telephone service providers.